dajones42/rmsim/docs/controls.md

 To take control of a ship, position a person on the ship and press the 'c' key.

+- c: take control of ship.
+- r: release control of ship.
 - a: Decrease throttle.
 - d: Increase throttle.
 - s: set throttle to zero.